2026 - Affordable Housing: Enhancement Projects / Production

 • 2022: Recovery Stimulus and Critical Repairs Certificates of Participation allocated $112M to affordable housing efforts

 Moving forward, San Francisco will continue to prioritize and enhance programs and projects that produce and secure affordable homes.
-This longstanding commitment includes additional investments in permanent supportive housing (see the Health and Human Services chapter) and housing affordability at low and moderate incomes, as well as increasing zoning capacity to allow more housing and affordable housing to be built equitably throughout the City.
+This longstanding commitment includes additional investments in permanent supportive housing (see the Health and Human Services chapter) and housing affordability at low and moderate incomes, as well as increasing capacity through zoning to allow more housing and affordable housing to be built equitably throughout the City.

 Mayor’s Office of Housing and Community Development